smalltalk-from-scratch — Part 6

 Getting the Browser to appear required:

-ControlManagerandScheduledControllersinfrastructure from Part 5) - Working text rendering (BitBlt-based font compositing, using pre-rasterized glyph Forms loaded from disk)
+• Working text rendering (BitBlt-based font compositing, using pre-rasterized glyph Forms loaded from disk)

-- Working form loading (.form files containing the browser’s icons and UI elements)
+• Working form loading (.form files containing the browser’s icons and UI elements)

-ClassOrganizerandSystemOrganizationobjects populated with the class hierarchy so the browser had something to display - Working mouse input dispatched through the MVC controller loop
+• The ClassOrganizer and SystemOrganization objects populated with the class hierarchy so the browser had something to display

 Each of these was a debugging sequence of its own.
 Font rendering was particularly finicky — the glyph Forms need to be positioned correctly relative to the text baseline, and the baseline position depends on font metrics stored in the StrikeFont object’s xTable array.
 Getting the baseline wrong by one pixel meant text that looked slightly off; getting it wrong by several pixels meant illegible output.

 StrikeFont is a 17-instance-variable class.
-Its core data structure is a long Form (called glyphs) that is a horizontal strip containing every glyph side by side.
+Its core data structure is a long Form (called glyphs) — a horizontal strip containing every glyph side by side.
 The xTable array holds the x-coordinate of each character’s left edge in that strip.
-To render a character, you find its entry in xTable, compute its width from the difference to the next entry, and blit that rectangle from the glyph strip to the destination.
-Here is the actual method:
+To render a character, you look up its position in xTable, compute its width from the difference to the next entry, and blit that rectangle from the glyph strip to the destination.
+Every character is a BitBlt operation.
+To render a word you repeat it for every character; to render a paragraph you track the x-position and wrap at line boundaries.
+The scanner classes (CharacterScanner, CharacterBlockScanner, CompositionScanner, DisplayScanner) handle all of that — 2,000+ lines of text layout code, all bottoming out in copyBits.

-The browser first appeared in late November.
-It showed class categories, class names, and method categories correctly.
 To understand why this was significant, consider what the scroll controller alone was doing — from the original source:

 controlInitialize